GerritWanderer/cultivating-notes/src/notes/index.md

 ---
 I'm a **Software Engineer** from Berlin, Germany.

-This is [my garden](/notes/my-garden) with [cultivated notes](/notes/cultivating-notes), but for you it may look like a wildflower field.
-In any case, this place is dedicated for thoughts and ideas to sprout, develop strong roots and grow.
+This is [my garden](/notes/my-garden) with a selection of [cultivated notes](/notes/cultivating-notes), but for you it may look like a wildflower field.
+In any case, this place is dedicated for thoughts and ideas to sprout, build strong roots and grow.
 I keep many of them public because [learning in public](https://www.swyx.io/learn-in-public/) helps me to write notes with increased focus and awareness.

 Here are some things that might be interesting to you: